Phone-GWP-group

 Protective foam inserts - such as those manufactured from Plastazote® - can be calculated to give specific levels of protection

-The 6 signs you need protective foam
+The six signs you need protective foam

-• High volume of returns
+High volume of returns

 Problems with increased costs and upset customers

-A damaged item arriving with your customers not only frustrates them, but they also have the additional hassle and admin of organising the return and replacement (hassle and admin you will also incur).
+Returns are bad news for your business.
+Damaged items arriving with your customers not only frustrate them, but also add the hassle and admin of organising the return and replacement (hassle and admin you will also incur).

-This is in addition to the actual cost of the damaged items if they cannot be repaired / resold, as well as the delivery costs incurred (which are effectively wasted spend too)
+More seriously, this can lead to customer losses, lost repeat business, and irreparable damage to your company’s reputation and perception.
+This is in addition to the actual cost of the damaged items if they can’t be repaired or resold, as well as the delivery costs incurred.

 Transit damage